Saityi/a-tour-of-standard-ml/README.md

 ```
 `use` returns `() : unit` after opening the file.

----

 ### Modules

-Every Standard ML program is made up of modules.
-Here, we define a module named `Modules` by using the `structure` keyword:
+Every Standard ML program is composed of modules.
+Modules group together a set of definitions.
+Here, we define a module named `Modules` by using the `structure` keyword, with one definition, `fun favouriteNum ()`:
 ```sml
 (* modules.sml *)
 structure Modules = struct